 Throughout the wine-making process, it is important to sanitize EVERYTHING that comes into contact with the plums.
-(See the section above for more information).
+This is the best way to ensure the wine tastes good and ages well.
+Here’s a post on sanitation if you need more details.

 Wash the plums, remove the stems, and put them in a large pot.
-Then use a potato masher to roughly break the skins.
+There’s no need to remove the pits, as they’ll be left behind when you filter out the solids.
+Use a potato masher to roughly break the skins.

 After 24 hours, add the lemon juice and sugar to the plums and give them a good stir.
-Follow the instructions on the yeast package (mine involves re-hydrating before use), then stir the yeast into the plums.
+Follow the instructions on the yeast package (mine involves rehydrating before use), then stir the yeast into the plums.
 Give everything another good stir after one hour to make sure it is well mixed.
-If you want to calculate the alcohol levels, remove some of the liquid at this point to measure the specific gravity (see section above for details).
+If you want to calculate the alcohol levels, remove some of the liquid at this point to measure the specific gravity.

 Cover the pot and leave it somewhere warm to ferment for 4-6 days.
-Give the mixture a good stir once or twice a day.
+Give the mixture a good stir with a sanitized spoon once or twice a day.

 After the initial ferment, filter out the solids and move the liquid to your carboys.
 It’s better to leave some of the liquid behind in the solids than to have solids in your carboys.
 I usually use a siphon to get out most of the liquid.
 Then I strain the rest through a mesh brewing bag and bottle it right away for a bit of plum cider*.
 It carbonates very quickly, so stash it in the fridge right away and use a bottle that can handle the buildup of carbonation.
 It should be carbonated and ready to drink after 2-3 days in the fridge.

-Top the carboys with an airlock and leave them to ferment for 2 weeks.
+Top the carboys with an airlock and leave them to ferment somewhere dark for 2 weeks.
+The back of a closet or the basement are good options.

 After two months bottle the wine.
 The wine needs to age for at least 10 months to develop a nice mellow flavor.
 I’m often tempted to sample it early, but it’s always a disappointment.